tyronebj/espa-surface-reflectance/ledaps/README.md

   3. Per-pixel angle bands are masked to match the band quality image extents, and therefore fill pixels in the band quality are masked as fill pixels in the per-pixel angle bands.
+  4. Removed the "pull the sixs path from the lndsr executable" code.
+All our scripts and applications require called scripts and applications to be installed in the PATH, so the whole set and get sixs path functionality is not required.
+It was also problematic in the Docker environment.